 As an inducement to Mr. Lovette's employment with the Company and Mr. Lovette's execution of the Lovette Employment Agreement, in 2011 the Company awarded Mr. Lovette 200,000 restricted shares of Pilgrim's Pride common stock.
-We delivered the first tranche of 100,000 shares to Mr. Lovette on January 3, 2013.
-Restrictions on the second tranche of 100,000 shares will lapse on January 3, 2014, subject to Mr. Lovette's continued employment with the Company through the applicable lapse date.
+Restrictions on 100,000 shares of this stock lapsed on each of January 3, 2013 and January 3, 2014.